seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **MERCUTIO**
 He is wise;
-And, on my lie, hath stol’n him home to bed.
+And, on my lie, hath stol'n him home to bed.

 **BENVOLIO**
-He ran this way, and leap’d this orchard wall:
+He ran this way, and leap'd this orchard wall:
 Call, good Mercutio.

 **MERCUTIO**
-Nay, I’ll conjure too.
+Nay, I'll conjure too.
 Romeo! humours! madman! passion! lover!
 Appear thou in the likeness of a sigh:
 Speak but one rhyme, and I am satisfied;
-Cry but ‘Ay me!’ pronounce but ‘love’ and ‘dove;’
+Cry but 'Ay me!' pronounce but 'love' and 'dove;'
 Speak to my gossip Venus one fair word,
 One nick-name for her purblind son and heir,
 Young Adam Cupid, he that shot so trim,
 When King Cophetua loved the beggar-maid!
 He heareth not, he stirreth not, he moveth not;
 The ape is dead, and I must conjure him.
-I conjure thee by Rosaline’s bright eyes,
+I conjure thee by Rosaline's bright eyes,
 By her high forehead and her scarlet lip,
 By her fine foot, straight leg and quivering thigh
 And the demesnes that there adjacent lie,